 Progress Indicators

 Year One Year Two Year Three

-Key information has been identified and shared across systems.
-Agency buy-in has increased.
-Public agencies have been convened to identify current available data and gaps.
-A plan has been created to design and implement an early childhood integrated data system.
-The opportunity to integrate background checks and finger printing into the Aspire Registry has been analyzed.
-Feasibility of each child born in NYS receiving a unique identifier at birth has been actively explored across NYS agencies.
-Feasibility of integrating background checks and fingerprinting into the Aspire Registry has been determined and appropriate recommendations have been prepared to support its implementation.
+Key information has bee and shared across syster Agency buy-in has increased and implement an early integrated data system.
+The opportunity to integrating background checks and implement integrated background checks and implement integrated background checks and implement integrated background checks and implement into the Aspire integrated. ns. in N ised. ider en active rent ager - Feas to design childhood fing Reg rate and inger reco sibility of each child born YS receiving a unique stifier at birth has been vely explored across NYS ncies. sibility of integrating kground checks and erprinting into the Aspire istry has been determined appropriate ommendations have been bared to support its lementation.
 Data has been used to develop policy recommendations for the Governor's Office.
 The ECIDS has been made available to all public agencies serving children.
 Data systems have provided adequate information to support policy and budget.
 Heat maps have been developed to provide pictorial representation of data in NYS.